jchin1968/presentations/deck/2018-10-25_unit-testing/slides.md

 ---
 # Testing In Drupal 8
+- SimpleTest
+  - Still available in Drupal 8.6 but being deprecated
 - PHPUnit
-  - Now part of Drupal Core.
+  - Included in Drupal Core.
 Replaces SimpleTest.
   - Provides Unit, Kernel, Browser and JavaScript testing.
-- SimpleTest
-  - Still available in Drupal 8.6 but being deprecated
+  - Supports both PhantomJS and Selenium
 - Behat
   - Available for Drupal 8 and actively maintained
+  - Supports both PhantomJS and Selenium
   - Stay tuned for meetups and workshops on the subject!
-- Others
-  - Selenium, CodeCeption

 ---
 # What Is Unit Testing?